 Online-only banks have a few downsides and may not be attractive to individuals who prefer face-to-face transactions, or who conduct a lot of atypical or business transactions, such as bank drafts or international bank transfers.

 This is good money you could put towards other endeavours.
 My top pick for the best no-fee bank account is the Tangerine No-Fee Chequing Account!

-KOHO: KOHO is not really a bank, but they can help you save on your banking fees, while also rewarding you every time you spend with a 0.50% cash back.
+KOHO: The KOHO prepaid Visa card and app will help you save on your banking fees, while also rewarding you every time you spend with a 0.50% cash back.

 Open a KOHO account here and enter the promo code CASHBACK to get a bonus 1% cash back on all your purchases for 90 days.